The Pharcyde: Since 2020: revival

 In February 2022, it was reported that there would be a reunion of all four members of Pharcyde on Fatlip's upcoming album Torpor, with two Pharcyde tracks confirmed.
 The song was released on August 1, 2022.
 "Torpor" was officially released via bandcamp on July 29, 2022, on CD, with the album released on August 23 and on February 3, 2023, on vinyl.
 The song saw all four members apologising to one another over their past transgressions.
 When the song released, Bootie Brown, who was in Australia on a tour performing his song "New Gold" with the Gorillaz and Tame Impala.
 Bootie Brown claimed that he had no part in doing the song, saying that he sent the voice verses used in the song for a different project that he didn't remember what was, with these verses eventually being used on "My Bad", with Brown claiming that he did not approve of the song and that he had nothing to do with it.
 The song remains the last song featuring all four members of the Pharcyde.

-By that time, they started to call themselves either "The Pharcyde Lives" or just "The Pharcyde.
+By that time, they started to call themselves either "The Pharcyde Lives" or just "The Pharcyde".
 In May 2025, the Pharcyde dropped the EP Timeless consisting of four new songs, produced by NBA 2K song track artist, 1999 WRITE THE FUTURE.
-Rick Rock and JPEGMafia became among one of the few new Pharcyde producers working on the EP.
-This was after the title track "Timeless" had been released as a single a month before.
-The song "Citrus Nioxide" on the EP, dissed former member Bootie Brown saying: "Left all the brown shit out.
-I mean bullshit behind".
+Rick Rock and JPEGMafia became one of the few new Pharcyde producers working on the EP.
+This was after the title track "Timeless" had been released as a single a month before, on April 4.
 In a 2025 interview with Imani and Tre, they said that the group was working on fifth album amongst other project, with the new album set to finish off a trilogy consisting of Bizarre Ride II the Pharcyde and Labcabincalifornia.
 They said that when they started doing music, they always pictured doing a trilogy of well-known albums and that they were yet to produce the third one.
+In October 2025, the group was featured on the track "Gang Bang" on the album God Takes Care Of Babies & Fools by rappers Myka9 and Blu.